Chunyu-Lin-bjtu/autoware-wiki/Contributing-to-Autoware.AI.md

 However, a pull request cannot be merged until at least 48 hours have passed since the pull request was made.
 This gives others a chance to comment on the pull request before it gets merged.
+Similarly we prefer that a pull request not be merged until some time has elapsed since the last review was made.
+This is to give others time to respond to a review with potentially opposing opinions.
+24 hours since the last review is the current guideline.

 Remember, if you want your pull request merged rapidly then you should communicate your intentions to the community before you begin working.
 By doing so, you will ensure that everyone interested already knows what is going on when your pull request arrives.